floooh/floooh.github.io/_posts/2018-06-17-handles-vs-pointers.md

 The Oryol Animation extension module is a character animation system which keeps all its data in arrays:

 **[Oryol Anim Module](https://github.com/floooh/oryol-animation/tree/master/src/Anim)**

+## Update 28-Nov-2018

+...in the post above I was sort of handwaving away the problem of creating the same unique-tag twice for the same slot, and a nice person on twitter hinted me about a very simple, elegant and embarrassingly 'obvious' solution:

+Each array slot gets its own **generation counter**, which is bumped when a handle is released (can also happen when the handle is created, but bumping on release means you don't need a reserved value for "free slots" to detect an invalid handle).

+To check if a handle is valid, simply compare its unique-tag with the current generation counter in its slot.

+Once the generation counter would 'overflow', **disable** that array slot, so that no new handles are returned for this slot.

+This is a perfect solution for avoiding handle collisions, but the handles will eventually run out since all array slots will be disabled eventually.
+But since each slot has its own counter, this only happens after *all* handle-bits are exhausted, not just the few unique-tag bits.

+So with 32-bit handles, you can always create 4 billion items, with at most (32 - num_counter_bits) alive at the same time.
+This also means the number of bits for the unique-tag can be reduced without compromising 'handle safety'.

+It may also be possible to re-activate disabled slots once it can be guaranteed that no more handles for that slot are out in the wild (maybe at special places in the code like entering or exiting a level).